CodineDev/cdn-fuel/README.md

 - Show all gas station blips via Config Options.
 - Vehicle blowing up chance percent via Config Options.
-- Pump Explosion Chance when running away with Nozzle via Config Options.
+- Pump Explosion Chance when running away with Nozzles via Config Options.
-- Global tax and fuel prices via Config Options.
+- Global Tax and Fuel Prices via Config Options.
 - Target eye for all base fuel actions, not including Jerry Can & Syphoning.
 - Menu estimating cost for vehicle being refueled.
 (Tax Included)
-- Fuel Nozzle prop and realistic fueling animation.
+- Fuel Nozzle and Charging Nozzle with realistic animations.
-- Added sounds when taking and replacing fuel nozzle, as well as refueling.
+- Custom sounds for every action, like refueling & charging.
 - Select amount of fuel you want to put in your vehicle.
 - On cancel, the amount you put in will be filled.
 - Option to pay cash or with your bank.
 - Toggleable Jerry Cans via Config Options.
 - [CDN-Syphoning](https://github.com/CodineDev/cdn-syphoning) built-in via Config Options.
+- Electric Charging with a [Custom Model](https://i.imgur.com/WDxGoT6.png) & pre-configured locations.
+- [Player Owned Gas Stations](https://www.youtube.com/watch?v=3glln0S2QXo) that can be maintained by the Owner.
+- [Highly User Friendly Menus](https://i.imgur.com/f64IxpA.png) for Gas Station Owners.
+- Reserve Levels which are maintained by the Owner of the Gas Station or Unlimited based on Config Options.
+- Renamable Gas Stations on Map with Blacklisted words.

 <br>
 <br>